vjvardhan/finzly-api-developerportal/developer-portal/recurring-payment.md

 ---
-title: Schedule Recurring Payment
+title: Schedule Recurring Payout
 ---

-## How to schedule a recurring payment
+## How to schedule a recurring payout

 You the can schedule a recurring payment using the following simple steps